 Stuff is made of molecules, molecules are made of atoms, atoms are made of electrons and nuclei, nuclei are made of protons and neutrons.
 So far so good.

-Nuclei and electrons are held together by exchange of virtual photons.
+Protons and electrons are held together by exchange of virtual photons.
 Protons and neutrons are held together by exchange of virtual pions.
 Protons and neutrons (and pions) are made of up and down quarks.
 These quarks are held together by virtual gluons.
 OK so far?

 The theory, called the Standard Model, is awesome and fantastically well verified.
 But it is incomplete because it leaves out gravitation.